EveryoneDestroysTheWorld/design/inventory/abilities/undead-consciousness.md

 <table>

 ## Effect
-Having this ability equipped and dying while downed, you'll be automatically revived in undead mode.
+After you are disqualified, you'll be automatically revived in undead mode.
+You can turn your disqualified allies into zombies too!
+However, while in this mode, you're still disqualified during the round and the round ends if no one else remains alive in your team.

 In this mode, you'll walk at a slow speed, but you can deal 20 damage in contact with one of your enemies.
-You're also immune to taking any type of damage.
-However, while in this mode, you're still disqualified during the round and the round ends if no one else remains alive in your team.
+You're also immune to taking any type of damage; however, you can be stunned if you are hit too much.

 ## Actions
-TBD
+This ability has no actions. 👻